Academic and Computer Integrity Policies

 Wytheville Community College seeks to provide a safe and stable learning environment for its students.
 As a part of that effort, the college fully complies with all state and federal statutes relating to substance and alcohol use and abuse.
 The college is designated a drug-free zone and provides educational programs about the use and abuse of drugs and alcohol.

 The college’s drug prevention program has been established in compliance with the Drug-Free Schools and Communities Act Amendment of 1989 (Public Law 101-226).

-In addition, WCC and/or any agency providing school sanctioned, off-campus learning experiences for students may require drug and/or alcohol testing prior to student placement or during a learning experience if documented behavior suggesting drug and/or alcohol abuse is exhibited.
+In addition, WCC and/or any agency providing school sanctioned, off-campus learning and/or clinical experiences for students may require drug and/or alcohol testing prior to student placement or during a learning experience if documented behavior suggesting drug and/or alcohol abuse is exhibited.

 Tobacco and Related Products

 Smoking is defined as any product or apparatus (such and an electronic or e-cigarette) that emits smoke or is designed to simulate smoking cigarettes or any other tobacco product.
 At this time, smoking is allowed in certain designated areas.
 In situations where there is no designated area, the smoker should be 25 feet from the closest building.